minio/docs/docs/presigned-get-download-from-browser.md

 })
 ```

-In order to sign the request, we need to create the Minio client and pass it
+In order to sign the request, we need to create the MinIO client and pass it
 our credentials.
 With the client, you can download and upload files,
 among [much more](https://github.com/minio/minio-js/blob/master/docs/API.md).

-These are real credentials to an example Minio server — try it out!
+These are real credentials to an example MinIO server — try it out!

 ```js
 // express is a small HTTP server wrapper, but this works with any HTTP server